Learning the Crystal Structure Genome for Property Classification: Methodology

 Since each material has a different diffraction point density within the limiting sphere, we define a fixed number of $\mathbf{g}_{hkl}$ points $n$ to featurize all compounds.
 We discuss the impact of $n$ on model performance later.
-We select different ranges of diffraction points as follows: \begin{itemize} \item Reciprocal basis vectors (1\,0\,0),\,(0\,1\,0),\,(0\,0\,1),\,$n=3$ points; \item Miller indices $h\,k\,l\in\{\bar{1}, 0, 1\}$, $n=27$ points; \item Miller indices $h\,k\,l\in\{\bar{2}, \bar{1}, 0, 1, 2\}$, $n=125$ points; and \item Miller indices $h\,k\,l\in\{\bar{3}, \bar{2}, \bar{1}, 0, 1, 2, 3\}$, $n=343$ points. \end{itemize} All diffraction points beyond the considered index range are eliminated, and hence invisible to the model.
-For materials with less than $n$ diffraction points available within the limiting sphere, we pad the 3D point cloud with dummy points of all zeros to match the size.
+Note that $n$ is a variable from which we can infer materials physics; it is not a hyperparameter for tuning the machine learning model.
+Naively, a larger $n$ contains more information (i.e., lattice planes with smaller distance, higher structural resolution), and we are interested in inspecting the model performance as a function of the amount of information presented to it.
+To that end, we specifically consider five different $n$ values, which is determined by the range of Miller indices included in the feature set: \begin{itemize} \item Reciprocal points (1\,0\,0),\,(0\,1\,0),\,(0\,0\,1), $n=3$ points; \item Reciprocal points (0\,0\,0),\,(1\,0\,0),\,(0\,1\,0),\,(0\,0\,1), $n=4$ points; \item Miller indices $h\,k\,l\in\{\bar{1}, 0, 1\}$, $n=27$ points; \item Miller indices $h\,k\,l\in\{\bar{2}, \bar{1}, 0, 1, 2\}$, $n=125$ points; and \item Miller indices $h\,k\,l\in\{\bar{3}, \bar{2}, \bar{1}, 0, 1, 2, 3\}$, $n=343$ points. \end{itemize} For instance, in the $n=125$ case, we include all combinations of $h\,k\,l$ within $\{\bar{2}, \bar{1}, 0, 1, 2\}$, for a total of 125 points, into the feature set.
+The point cloud representation of some common crystals are shown in \autoref{fig:fig2}, from which we can see the diversity in point density, shape, and diffraction intensity across different materials (all exhibiting centrosymmetry, without considering anomalous scattering which breaks Friedel's law).
+Note that here we show the diffraction patterns from conventional standard cells to help visualize the features, while the model learns from diffraction patterns of the primitive cells.
+Our preliminary studies confirmed the choice of unit cell does not significantly impact the statistical results.
+All diffraction points beyond the considered index range are eliminated, and hence invisible to the model.
 After this data pre-processing step, all materials should have a feature set defined by an $n\times4$ array, with $n$ rows and 4 columns: $[x, y, z, I]$, which represent the Cartesian coordinates and the log diffraction intensity, respectively.